Minit: Spin-off

-In 2021, Devolver Digital launched a new Minit game, Minit Fun Racer, which is available on Steam and proceeds of which will always go to an unspecified charitable efforts.
-Minit Fun Racer is a iteration of the original game, as the player drives a motorcycle in a 10-second round, with the time increasing by collecting coins.
+In 2021, a spin-off game, Minit Fun Racer, which was released on Windows via Steam and itch.io as well as Nintendo Switch.
+All sales revenue from the game goes towards charities.
+The player drives a motorcycle in 10-second rounds while partaking in absurd activities, with the time increasing by collecting coins.

 Reception

 Minit received "generally favorable" reviews for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch, according to review aggregator Metacritic.